We are proud to be a Cat Friendly Practice!

 - Prophylactic deworm at 2, 4, 6 and 8 weeks of age, then deworm monthly until 6 months of age.

-- Fleas/Ticks– Treat monthly with Credelio, orally (Dogs) or Revolution Plus, topically (Cats).
+- Fleas/Ticks– Treat monthly with Revolution Plus, topically, or Credelio Cat, orally.
 Pets should be treated year-round since our winters are not harsh enough to suppress flea and tick populations.
 Infestation may lead to allergic dermatitis, anemia, itching and, in rare cases, serious disease for companion animals.
-Severe infestation may also require treatment of environment.
+Severe infestation may also require treatment of

 - Roundworms- Primary route of infection is via mother at birth, direct ingestion via the environment or ingestion of infected vertebrate host.
-Can occur in cats throughout life, but less common in adult dogs.
-Children and individuals with suppressed immune systems at higher risk for transmission and can lead to serious medical disorders.
+Can occur in cats throughout life.
+Children and individuals with suppressed immune systems at higher risk for transmission and can lead to serious medical

 - Giardia- Differing forms affect cats, dogs and people with transmission between groups not currently demonstrated.
 Infection is through direct fecal-oral contact with cysts or contaminated water source/environment.